harsh1924/uber/backend/README.md

-// filepath: docs/users/register/README.md
+// filepath: backend/README.md

-# `/users/register` Endpoint Documentation
+# Backend API Documentation

-## Description
-This endpoint is used to register a new user.
-The user details are provided in the request body.
-Upon successful registration, a JSON response is returned containing an authentication token and the created user object.
+This document explains the available user authentication endpoints:
+- `/users/register` – for registering a new user
+- `/users/login` – for logging in an existing user

 ---

+## `/users/register`

+### Description
+Register a new user.
+The user details are sent in the request body.
+Returns a JWT token and the created user object on success.

 ## Request Details